ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms before 10pm, then showers and thunderstorms likely between 10pm and 1am.
-Some of the storms could
+         <h3>Tonight</h3>Showers and thunderstorms likely before 1am.
+Some of the storms could be severe.
-         be severe.
 Mostly cloudy, with a low around 66.
+South
-South southwest wind around 20 mph, with gusts as high as 33 mph.
-Chance of precipitation is 80%.<br></div>
+         southwest wind around 18 mph, with gusts as high as 30 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">